robertjnielsen/AsyncInn/README.md

 ## Change Log

+**1.6** - 20200408
+- Created interface and service for Amenities with dependency injection.
+- Created interface and service for Rooms with dependency injection.
+- Created interface and service for Hotels with dependency injection.

 **1.5** - 20200406
 - Documentation complete to current version.
 - Configured application to use User Secrets file for configuration settings.